carezkh/containerized-sanlock-daemon/README.md

 ## Guide

-You can refer to the sample [daemonset-in-k8s.yaml](samples/daemonset-in-k8s.yaml) to see how to use the container image in kubernetes.
+You can refer to the sample [daemonset-in-k8s.yaml](samples/daemonset-in-k8s.yaml) to see how to use the container image in Kubernetes.